-The American Association of Pediatrics (AAP) recommends no screens for infants under 2, as children under 30 months cannot learn as well from television and videos as they can from human interaction.
+The American Association of Pediatrics (AAP) recommends no screens before 18 months and only minimal screen time with adult engagement from 18-24 months.
 AAP makes an exception for live video chat, as research has found that babies are able to emotionally engage and interact with people on the other side of a video chat, with guidance from an adult sitting beside them.

 Up to the age of three, children’s brains are developing quickly and are especially sensitive to their surrounding environment.
 This stage of early development is called the critical period.
 Changes that happen in the brain in the first few years of a child’s life become the foundation on which later brain function is built.
 During this period, children need specific human-to-human stimuli, which cannot be found in technology.

 - It might be tempting to put your baby in front of a screen for some grown-up quiet time, but try not to let your baby spend time on screens (except when video chatting relatives).
 Instead, your baby should be learning about social interactions through free play and spending screen-free time with you.